 Vegan Butternut Squash Curry with Spinach

-- 2 tablespoons virgin (or unrefined) coconut oil
+- 2 tablespoons virgin or unrefined coconut oil, see note 1

 - 3 cloves garlic, minced

 - 2 teaspoons yellow curry powder, mild spice